digital-brother/umbrella/README.md

     Otherwise JWT token check will fail in Docker container.
     That is because web container sees keycloak container under 'keycloak' name.

-- To run Project outside of docker-compose, i.e. in PyCharm or shell:
+- To run web container outside of docker-compose, i.e. in PyCharm or shell:

      Add '127.0.0.1 umbrella_local_redis' to your local '/etc/hosts' file (Linux).